someengineering/resoto.com/blog/2022/10-25-building-an-infrastructure-app-with-resoto-and-streamlit/index.md

    st.plotly_chart(fig, use_container_width=True)
    ```

-2. Reload the browser and you should see something like this:
+2. Reload the browser and you should see a heatmap:

    ![Heatmap of instance types](./img/app-heatmap.png)

 #### Instance Age Distribution

-Lastly we will add a histogram of the instance age distribution.
-This is again useful to quickly detect outliers.
-For instance, if in a development you see a lot of instances that are older than 1 year, you might want to investigate why.

-We add this last because it takes a while to load.
+Finally, we will add a histogram of the instance age distribution.
+(We're adding this last because it can take a while to load.)

 1. Add the following import at the top of `app.py`: